Gregory1234/CivGreg/README.md

 # GregCiv
-GregCiv is a 2d strategy game.
+CivGreg is a 2d strategy game.